Singapore vs Malaysia: Which is Better for Business?

 Singapore

-Annual General Meeting (AGM) for annual return must be held within 18 months of incorporation and every 12 months for subsequent years.
+The Annual General Meeting (AGM) for the annual return must occur within 18 months of incorporation and then every 12 months for subsequent years.

 Malaysia

-As per the Company Act 2016, a Malaysian registered private limited Company is not compulsory to hold Annual General Meeting (AGM) as the annual return can be filed each year during its incorporation anniversary date.
+According to the Company Act 2016, a Malaysian registered private limited company does not need to hold an Annual General Meeting (AGM) because it can file the annual return each year on its incorporation anniversary date.

 Ease of Foreign Investments

 A foreign investor planning to relocate to Malaysia must obtain an employment pass.
-The foreigner must show that the company has RM 500,000 in paid up capital if it is 100% foreign owned, and RM 350,000 if the company is a joint venture with local Malaysian partners.
+If the company is 100% foreign-owned, the foreigner must demonstrate that it has RM 500,000 in paid-up capital, and if it is a joint venture with local Malaysian partners, RM 350,000 must be demonstrated.

 Immigration Requirement

-All foreign expats who wish to work in both Singapore and Malaysia are required to have valid work passes before they can start working.
-In both jurisdictions, employment pass can be issued to foreign professionals who earned more than MYR 10,000 in Malaysia (depends on the EP category chosen) and SGD$ 5,000 in Singapore (depending on SAT test).
+Both Singapore and Malaysia mandate that all foreign ex-pats intending to work must possess valid work passes before commencing work.
+In both jurisdictions, employment passes are attainable by foreign professionals earning more than MYR 10,000 in Malaysia (depending on the chosen EP category) and SGD$ 5,000 in Singapore (depending on the SAT test).

-In a nutshell, both countries offer great benefits in a lot of aspects depending on what the Company end goal is.
-They welcome foreign investors with an open arm and the regulation imposed are not as strict compared to other Asian countries.
+In a nutshell, both countries offer great benefits in a lot of aspects depending on what the Company’s end goal is.
+Moreover, they welcome foreign investors with an open arm and the regulations imposed are not as strict compared to other Asian countries.

 KICKSTART YOUR SINGAPORE OR MALAYSIA COMPANY INCORPORATION WITH US TODAY